ProfRandom/WCB-Canon/Canon Files/Binaries 4 — The Hill Sphere.md

 ## Hill Sphere
-In any multi-body system, the **Hill sphere** defines the region around a smaller body within which its own gravity dominates over the tidal influence of a larger primary.
+In any multi-body system, the **Hill sphere** defines the region around a smaller body within which its own gravity dominates over the tidal influence of a larger primaron.
 Within this sphere, satellites, rings, or retained debris can maintain long-term stable orbits around the smaller body.

-Conceptually, the Hill sphere is the **circum-orbital analog** of the Roche lobe:  where the Roche lobe marks the boundary between *two comparable masses*, the Hill sphere marks the boundary between a **primary** and a **much smaller secondary**.
+Conceptually, the Hill sphere is the **circum-orbital analog** of the Roche lobe:  where the Roche lobe marks the boundary between *two comparable masses*, the Hill sphere marks the boundary between a **primaron** and a **much smaller secondron**.

 ### Classical Formulation
-For a secondary body of mass $M_2$ orbiting a much larger primary of mass $M_1$ at semi-major axis $\alpha$, the radius of its Hill sphere is approximated by:
+For a secondron body of mass $M_2$ orbiting a much larger primaron of mass $M_1$ at semi-major axis $\alpha$, the radius of its Hill sphere is approximated by:
 $$
 H_r = \alpha
        \left(